 The Emmanuel College Academic Reporting System is to be used in all instances where an academic integrity infraction results in a lowered grade or failing grade for an assignment or for a course.
 The faculty member will complete and file an Academic Integrity Reporting Form (AIR Form) with the Academic Affairs office, which will share the form with the Registrar's Office, the student's advisor and the student.

-Academic Integrity Board
+Convening the Academic Integrity Board:

 Purpose: To act as the College's main body for determining outcomes after alleged acts of dishonesty within an academic setting.